Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>The setup with FactoryGirl may seem to be complex, but I like doing this kind of setup manually, not to rely on predefined attributes for the factory, so that I know where the data comes from.
-We also assume that there will be some controller action for confirmations, so we will need to define routes to make the tests pass:</p>
+<p>The setup with FactoryGirl may seem to be complex, but I like doing this kind of setup manually, not to rely on predefined attributes for the factory so that I know where the data comes from.
+We also assume that there will be some controller action for confirmations so we will need to define routes to make the tests pass:</p>

 ``` ruby app/mailers/user_confirmation_mailer.rb